 “The stock had gotten to a point at which maybe both private-equity and strategic buyers became interested, much more so than they would have been when the stock was almost twice as high,” Lakner said in a phone interview.
 “Just from that perspective, all of a sudden it becomes much more attractive as a takeover candidate.”

-Warnaco (WRC) and other strategic buyers may see an opportunity to restore the brand in the U.S. and boost its allure internationally, said Susan Anderson, a New York-based analyst at Citigroup.
+Warnaco (WRC:US) and other strategic buyers may see an opportunity to restore the brand in the U.S. and boost its allure internationally, said Susan Anderson, a New York-based analyst at Citigroup.

 Deborah Abraham, a spokeswoman for New York-based Warnaco, said the company doesn’t comment on speculation, when asked whether it’s interested in acquiring True Religion.